pulumi/docs/pulumi-hugo/themes/default/content/docs/guides/crossguard/get-started.md

     $ pulumi policy publish <org-name>
     ```

     The output will tell you what version of the Policy Pack you just published.
-The Pulumi service provides a monotonic version number for Policy Packs.
+The Pulumi Cloud provides a monotonic version number for Policy Packs.

     ```
     Obtaining policy metadata from policy plugin
     Compressing policy pack
-    Uploading policy pack to Pulumi service
+    Uploading policy pack to Pulumi Cloud
     Publishing my-policy-pack to myorg
     Published as version 1.0.0
     ```